plentymarkets/plentyDevTool/README.md

 5. Stopping - stops the synchronisation

 The watcher will start after the initialisation is done or before the first job from the queue.
 The connection to the watcher is made by calling the following functions:
-* `start()` - initialises the watcher and the subscriptions to:
+* `start()` - initialises the watcher
-    * `onWatcherAdd()`
+* `stop()` - closes the watcher
+* `getChanges()` - gets the changes

+After initialising the watcher, the `start()` method subscribes to the methods listed below. `onWatcherAdd`, `onWatcherChange` and `onWatcherUnlink` all check that `localPath` should be synchronised before proceeding.

-        * checks if the `localPath` should be synchronised, checks if there are any new or modified files and pushes them into an array
+* `onWatcherAdd()` - checks if there are any new files and pushes them into an array
-    * `onWatcherChange()`
-        * checks if the `localPath` should be synchronised, check if there are any modified files and pushes them into an array
+* `onWatcherChange()` - checks if there are any modified files and pushes them into an array
-    * `onWatcherUnlink()`
-        * checks if the `localPath` should be synchronised, checks if there are any deleted files and pushes them into an array
+* `onWatcherUnlink()` - checks if there are any deleted files and pushes them into an array

-    * `onWatcherReady()`
+Finally, there's `onWatcherReady`.
+This method implements the following functionality:

 * checks if there are any differences between the current files and all the entries from the database and pushes them into an array
 * emits a message which contains the changes
-        * emits a message which contains new plugins which can be installed (only if the option **Detect new plugins** is selected)
+* if the user click on **Detect new plugins**, emits a message which contains the plugins that can be installed
-* `stop()` - closes the watcher
-* `getChanges()` - gets the changes

 ## Logging